alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 **2. Prepare test code and dependencies**
 - **for local connection** - from the cloned repository, create a **.zip** file containing:
-    - the batchmode Linux build for AltTester Desktop (in the `AltTesterDesktopLinuxBatchmode` folder)
     - a `license.txt` file which will store your AltTester Desktop PRO license, needed to run batch mode commands.
 If you only have 1 seat per license please remove the activation in other places before using it here.
     - the `requirements.txt` file
     - the `tests` folder (which contains also the `pages` folder)

 - **for remote connection** - from the cloned repository, create a **.zip** file containing:
     - the `requirements.txt` file
     - the `tests` folder (which contains also the `pages` folder) - don`t forget to add the IP/URL of the remote VM when defining AltDriver in ``base_test.py``